helander/elvira/README.md

 ```
 This diagram shows the core operation of the elvira program.
 Assisted by the pipewire infrastructure a realtime thread cyclically calls elvira's on_process handler.
 The handler
 copies data from pipewire input ports to the plugin's input ports.
 Then the plugin's run method is called.
 When run is done, the handler copies data from the plugin's output ports to pipewire
 output ports.
-This process is then repeated over and over again.
+This process is then repeated over and over again at regular time intervals.

 # Software architecture
 The following diagram exposes a number of different aspects of the elvira software architecture.
 More detailed information is available in the code itself.
 A lot of the functionality of the elvira implementation comes from the used components, such as pipewire, lv2, lilv, suil, etc. The functionality of these componenents is documented elsewhere.